Icon of a pound with a green lozenge background Cheaper home insurance more often than other top price comparison sites^

 Unspent convictions

 An unspent conviction is still active and can show up on a basic criminal record check.
-You must disclose this to insurance providers.
+You must disclose this to insurers.

 If anyone covered by the policy in your household has an unspent conviction, you'll have to declare this when searching for quotes.